Sieve of Eratosthenes: Algorithmic complexity

 The sieve of Eratosthenes is a popular way to benchmark computer performance.
 The time complexity of calculating all primes below n in the random access machine model is O(n log log n) operations, a direct consequence of the fact that the prime harmonic series asymptotically approaches log log n.
-It has an exponential time complexity with regard to input size, though, which makes it a pseudo-polynomial algorithm.
+It has an exponential time complexity with regard to length of the input, though, which makes it a pseudo-polynomial algorithm.
 The basic algorithm requires O(n) of memory.

 The bit complexity of the algorithm is O(n (log n) (log log n)) bit operations with a memory requirement of O(n).

 The normally implemented page segmented version has the same operational complexity of O(n log log n) as the non-segmented version but reduces the space requirements to the very minimal size of the segment page plus the memory required to store the base primes less than the square root of the range used to cull composites from successive page segments of size O(√n/log n).

 A special (rarely, if ever, implemented) segmented version of the sieve of Eratosthenes, with basic optimizations, uses O(n) operations and O(√nlog log n/log n) bits of memory.

 Using big O notation ignores constant factors and offsets that may be very significant for practical ranges: The sieve of Eratosthenes variation known as the Pritchard wheel sieve has an O(n) performance, but its basic implementation requires either a "one large array" algorithm which limits its usable range to the amount of available memory else it needs to be page segmented to reduce memory use.
 When implemented with page segmentation in order to save memory, the basic algorithm still requires about O(n/log n) bits of memory (much more than the requirement of the basic page segmented sieve of Eratosthenes using O(√n/log n) bits of memory).
 Pritchard's work reduced the memory requirement at the cost of a large constant factor.
 Although the resulting wheel sieve has O(n) performance and an acceptable memory requirement, it is not faster than a reasonably Wheel Factorized basic sieve of Eratosthenes for practical sieving ranges.